 When is the best time to go to Thailand?

-This all depends on your preferences.
+The best time to visit Thailand depends on your preferences.
 Seasonal temperatures might be important to you, so check out our Seasonal Weather in Thailand guide.

-High season for tourists, meaning busy destinations and higher prices, is usually November to March.
+The high season for tourists, meaning busy destinations and higher prices, is usually November to March.

+Don’t be put off by the rainy season either.
+The rain is often intense but short-lived and is quite refreshing to experience.
 Understandably the wetter months are usually quieter, but this is reflected by lower prices too.

 Thailand Visa Requirements

-Health & Safety
+Health & Safety in Thailand

 Travelling in Thailand is a safe and trouble-free experience for the majority of visitors.
 However, it is wise to be aware of a few factors that might be different to your home country.

 The most important consideration is to make sure you have adequate travel insurance.
-Understandably, this is not an inspiring part of your adventure – but it would give you peace of mind.
+Understandably, this is not an inspiring part of your adventure – but it should give you (and your mum) peace of mind.
 There are often stories of travellers who have neglected this aspect of their responsibility and have ended up in dire need of assistance without it.
 It is not worth the risk of going without.
 You should also be aware of common exceptions to claims such as being under the influence of alcohol and riding motorcycles without a licence or protective helmet.

 Food Safety – Stomach bugs abroad can be common, often just due to exposure to new germs you may not be used to.
-However, being more proactive in basic hygiene such as hand washing can help prevent this.
+However, being proactive in basic hygiene such as hand washing can help prevent this.
 The best rule to stick to is to eat where it is busy.
-Don’t be afraid to eat at street vendors if you can see they are cooking things fresh and hot..
+Don’t be afraid to eat at street vendors if you can see they are cooking things fresh and hot …

 Transport in Thailand